jamiejiminlee/FAANG-Stock-Forecast/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from "National: President: General Election: 2024 Polls | FiveThirtyEight".
+-   `data/raw_data` contains the raw data as obtained from Yahoo Finance API.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models for both candidates.
 -   `other` contains survey file, details about LLM chat interactions, and sketches.